bevy/photo-editor-android/README.md

 ![alt tag](https://s18.postimg.org/xza5yw53d/photoeditorsdk.png)

-is an android image editing SDK with simple, easy support for image manipulation.
+It is an android image editing SDK with simple, easy support for image manipulation.

 -----------------------------------------------------------------------------------------------------